-Our overall research interests are in understanding how mammalian cells activate the programmed cell death pathway and die by apoptosis.
-Cell death by apoptosis occurs extensively during development and is seen in many pathological conditions such as after stroke and neurodegenerative.
+We study how neurons control their survival and death.
+Cell death by apoptosis occurs extensively during brain development and is seen in many pathological conditions such as after stroke and neurodegenerative diseases.
 In contrast, the inability of cells to undergo apoptosis is a fundamental hallmark of cancers.
-Therefore, understanding the mechanism by which apoptosis is regulated in cells is clinically important and has significant translational potential.
+Therefore, understanding the mechanism by which survival and death is regulated is clinically important and has significant translational potential.

 Office: (919) 843-6004